-- Responsible for the consideration of complaints relating to their directorate; - Implementation of processes to ensure compliance with the Protocol that needs to include working in conjunction with the NWSSP Complaints Lead; - Identify contributory factors and root causes of complaints to ensure a satisfactory resolution is reached to a complaint and implements necessary identified remedial actions that are implemented and monitored; - Feedback given to the NWSSP Complaints Lead and Head of Finance and Business Development/Head of Corporate Services as to lessons learned from complaints being investigated; and - Provision of investigation outcomes or reasons to the NWSSP Complaints Lead in order for them to formally draft a response for approval and issue a final response to the complainant.
+- Responsible for the consideration of concerns and complaints relating to their directorate; - Implementation of processes to ensure compliance with the Protocol that needs to include working in conjunction with the NWSSP Complaints Lead; - Identify contributory factors and root causes of concerns and complaints to ensure a satisfactory resolution is reached to a concern or complaint and implement necessary identified remedial actions that are monitored for effectiveness; - Feedback given to the NWSSP Complaints Lead as to lessons learned from complaints being investigated; and - Provision of investigation outcomes or reasons to the NWSSP Complaints Lead in conjunction with providing a draft formal response to the Complaints Lead to approve and issue a final response to the complainant.

 All members of NWSSP staff - All staff have a responsibility to comply with this Protocol.
-They must be aware of organisational policies and procedures to ensure they know where to direct complaints if they are received within their directorate.
+They must be aware of organisational policies and procedures to ensure they know where to direct concerns and complaints if they are received within their directorate.
+In addition to the above, staff also have a responsibility to: